 Several sanitary sewer and stormwater lines beneath Long Point Road were repaired by City crews.

 Brevard County Sheriff's Office (BCSO) Parking Lot - COMPLETE

-IM Staff continues installing wayfinding signs throughout the City.
+IM Staff completed installing wayfinding signs throughout the City.

 Ridgewood Avenue Pedway Improvements - COMPLETE

 North Atlantic Avenue Improvements - COMPLETE

 Construction of improvements across from Wagner Park along the western side of North Atlantic Avenue is nearing completion.

 Four security lights were installed at the Community Garden located on Columbia Drive by IM Staff.

 The beach renourishment contractor has completed tilling of the beach.
 Tilling of the beach allows for easier access to nesting areas for sea turtles.